-Of course, now this term has much broader meaning.
-Whether someone is physically incapable of traveling or can’t for any reason, the label of “armchair tourist” can still fit!
-It doesn’t matter if it’s due to financial challenges or other restrictions, we can still get our travel fix right from the comfort of our own home.
-Even when we can’t travel.
+It doesn’t matter if it’s due to financial challenges or other restrictions.
+We can still get our travel fix right from the comfort of our own homes even when we can’t travel.

 What’s It Take to be an Armchair Tourist and Is It Worth It?

-It may not be quite the same experience as being in person but just think — no flight, so you can instantly be transported to a new destination with a little imagination and openness, lower cost, and still an amazing experience.
+It may not be quite the same experience as being in person but just think — no flight, so you can instantly be transported to a new destination with a little imagination and openness, lower cost, and still a fantastic experience.
 Something to think about!
 There is an up-side.

 Types of Virtual Travel

 Virtual travel has been around for quite a while now.
-Necessity is the mother of invention and of course the volume of virtual travel and tours has increased exponentially.
-For the purpose of this article, I’m breaking virtual travel into three groupings: live virtual tours, online tours, and live cams.
+Necessity is the mother of invention, and of course, the volume of virtual travel and tours has increased exponentially.
+For this article, I’m breaking virtual travel into three groupings: live virtual tours, online tours, and live cams.

-There really isn’t a better or worse with these as it really depends on the experience you’re seeking and your budget.
-Some of these are free and some, like the live virtual tours, do have a cost.
-Of course, cost is relative as it’s much less than if you went in-person!
+There really isn’t a better or worse with these, as it depends on the experience you’re seeking and your budget.
+Some of these are free, and some, like the live virtual tours, do have a cost.
+Of course, the cost is relative as it’s much less than if you went in person!